joseph-roitman/pytest-snapshot/README.rst

 Contributing
 ------------
 Contributions are very welcome.
+Before contributing, please discuss the change with me.
+I wish to keep this plugin flexible and not enforce any project layout on the users.

 Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.

 License
 -------